Your IIH Journey - Diagnosis to Long-Term Management

 - IIH UK.
 Patient Resources.

 - North American Neuro-Ophthalmology Society.
-IIH Information.
+Idiopathic Intracranial Hypertension.